BinJu/train/README.md

 # Access
 Each of the artifacts, resourct and secrets limits its access by an white list.
 And it has only one owner.
 Only owner or admin has the rigths to delocate it.

+# Notice
+This is project is still in progress.
+The first stage is done.
+So far We can deploy an artifact with `cargo test`.
+But there is many work to be done.
+Here is the recently plan:
+- Split the code into 2 components:
+  - API service
+    Which is responsible to response a API call.
+  - scheduler
+    Schedule and rollout the artifacts, and sync the status of the artifacts between the app and the worker(Tekton).
+- Storage.
+  I am planning to get the Redis into this project.
+For the reasons below:
+  - Fast operations.
+  - Decouple the API service and schedulers by pub/sub model of the Redis.
+  - Persist the objects of Artifact, Account, and Secret.